Axinom/mosaic-media-template/README.md

    - `DEV_SERVICE_ACCOUNT_CLIENT_SECRET`

    You will get these values from the 'Environment Connection' station on the Environment Administration Portal.
-For a description on how to create a new environment and getting the required connection values, please follow the steps described [here](#Prepare-the-developer-environment-and-get-connection-values).
+For a description of how to create a new environment and getting the required connection values, please follow the steps described [here](#Prepare-the-developer-environment-and-get-connection-values).